MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-premium-workloads.md

 Paginated reports offer the same capabilities that SQL Server Reporting Services (SSRS) reports do today, including the ability for report authors to add custom code.
 This allows authors to dynamically change reports, such as changing text colors based on code expressions.
 To ensure proper isolation, paginated reports are run within a protected sandbox per capacity.
 Reports running with the same capacity can cause side effects between them.
 In the same way you'd restrict the authors who can publish content to an instance of SSRS, we recommend that you follow a similar practice with paginated reports.
 Ensure that authors publishing content to a capacity are trusted by the organization.
 You can further secure your environment by provisioning multiple capacities and assigning different authors to each of them.

-In some cases, the paginated reports workload can become unavailable.
+In Gen1 Premium capacities, the paginated reports workload can become unavailable.
 In this case, the workload shows an error state in the Admin portal, and users see timeouts for report rendering.
 To mitigate this issue, disable the workload and then enable it again.

+In Gen2 Premium capacities, the paginated reports workload is never unavailable.

 ## Configure workloads